thunlp/VERNet/README.md

 ## Test Token Level Quality Estimation Ability
-* These experimental results are shown in Table 3 in our paper.
+* These experimental results are shown in Table 3 of our paper.
 * The evaluations are the same as the evaluations of GED models.
 * Go to the ``model`` folder and test BERT-VERNet model or ELECTRA-VERNet model as follow:
 ```